eniskastrati/eniskastrati/README.md

 <h1 align="center">Hi 👋, I'm Enis</h1>

-A software developer from Stuttgart, Germany.
+A software developer based in Germany.
 I have a passion for programming and a strong desire to continuously improve my skills
 </div>

 - 🌱 Interested in Tech